 Concluding your final meal of the day with a dessert is optional, but we do recommend you eat something extra if you ate dinner early.
 About an hour before you fall asleep, eat something rich in fat calories that will help you stay warm through the night.

-A dark chocolate bar is a good option if you don’t want to heat up anything.
-If you decide to fire up the stove, use any warm water left in the cooking pot.
+A dark chocolate bar is a good option to avoid heating anything.
+If you fire up the stove, use any warm water left in the cooking pot.
 Reheat the water, pour it into wide-mouth bottles, and bring them into your sleeping bag.
 They’ll warm your bag and act as personal water heaters when sleeping.
 A bonus: you are guaranteed to have pourable water (not frozen) the following morning, allowing you a hassle-free quick breakfast/coffee morning routine.
+Just remember not to overdo it on the sugar.
+The sugar will give you a quick energy spike and warm you, but your body temperature will drop once it is burned off.
+Sometimes, this can cause your body temperature to drop below its previous level.

 Additional guidelines for winter backpacking food & cooking:

-• Pack meals that taste extra good.
+- Pack meals that taste extra good.
 Your appetite diminishes during winter activity (even though the body’s food needs have increased), so make sure the food you pack is something you LIKE to eat.
 If the meal isn’t appealing to you before your trip, it will probably not be during it.
-In some situations, you will need to make yourself eat, even if you are not hungry.
+In some situations, you must make yourself eat, even if you are not hungry.

 Related Posts: